SovereignCloudStack/standards/Drafts/node-to-node-encryption.md

 In our second proof of concept, we decided to implement support for openstack-ipsec.
 The initial step involved creating a new container image within the kolla[^kl] project specifically for this purpose.
-However, we

 ##### Architecture